Using the Weather to Our Advantage and avoiding the bad!

-Passage Tactics also includes discussion briefings via WhatsApp just prior to departure to give you a full understanding of what to expect and detail factors that may influence your tactics on passage.
+Passage Tactics also includes discussion briefings via Line, WhatsApp or Messenger just prior to departure to give you a full understanding of what to expect and detail factors that may influence tactics on passage.

 Picking the right departure goes a long way to having a good passage.
 We’ll work with you to pick the best weather window for any specified passage based on your personal parameters and that of the vessel as per the answers given when you sign up.

-Possibly the most important service for a safe and comfortable passage.
-This service makes sure you put the vessel in the right place to best take advantage of the weather that’s coming as the passage proceeds.
+Possibly the most important part of the service for a safe and comfortable passage.
+We make sure you put the vessel in the right place to best take advantage of the weather that’s coming as the passage proceeds.
 Updates are sent via email only.